NTUEE-ESLab/2021Spring-Reality-Motion-Game/Report.md

 A more general approach is indeed to let BLE tags change its configuration.
 However, it requires a lot more complex coding to be done.
 Also, some serious issues may arise.
 For instance, to make a BLE tag capable of changing its settings dynamicly, the tag has to run another connection service on the background.
 Sadly, in our experiments, it is hard to do this kind of thing on STM32 board.
 This part is left for future research.

 ### V. Game Design
 We create two threads in the game.
-One thread is a worker thread, listening data come from the sensor.
+One thread is a worker thread, listening data coming from the sensor.
 The other one is the main thread, which handles the game logic.
-By doing so, we prevent the blocking nature of wifi connection, resulting in the enhanced performance.
+By doing so, we prevent the blocking nature of wifi connection, resulting in the enhanced performance of the game.

 ## Setup & Usage